Clara Fitzpatrick: Early life

 Fitzpatrick is from Bryansford in County Down, Northern Ireland.
 She began playing Gaelic football at the University of Ulster in Jordanstown.
-She also played for Bryansford Gaelic Football Club in her home town and represented Down LGFA in the All-Ireland Junior Football Championship.
-She also played international gaelic football tournaments while touring England and Portugal.
+She also played for Bryansford Gaelic Football Club in her home town, and represented Down LGFA in the All-Ireland Junior Football Championship.
+As well as this, she played in international Gaelic football tournaments while touring England and Portugal.
 From 2012 to 2014 she played for University College team in Dublin.

 In 2016 she arrived in Melbourne while travelling Australia and joined the Melbourne University Football Club where she learned to play with the oval ball.
 Shortly afterward she and Irish international Laura Duryea joined the Diamond Creek Football Club.
 Fitzpatrick's game developed quickly and she became one of the best Irish players in Australia receiving a call up, along with Duryea, for Ireland's women's national team, the Banshees for the 2017 Australian Football International Cup as a ruck.
 She was part of the side that defeated Canada in the final to take the trophy and was named in the Women's World Team, alongside Duryea, in the ruck.

 In 2019 she tried out for St Kilda Football Club's VFLW side Southern Saints.
 After dominating in the backline she was offered an AFLW rookie contract with St Kilda and was drafted during the 2019 rookie signing period.